Rosanne Cash Says Her Daughter Was Called A ‘Liberal P*ssy’ For Wearing A Mask

 “We know this is being encouraged, and we know who is doing the encouraging, and November is coming,” wrote one Twitter user.

-Cash responded to their tweet with “Indeed.”
+“Indeed,” Cash responded to their tweet.

 “Awful!
 Why is it ‘liberal’ to protect yourself and others by wearing a facemask?
 It’s not a political thing.
-It’s like wearing a seatbelt. just do it,” said another.
+It’s like wearing a seatbelt. just do it,” another penned.

-Entertainment publicist Danny Deraney wrote that he had never “felt the urge” to get angry at someone he did not know to “reduce them to what I feel is appropriate.”
+Entertainment publicist Danny Deraney tweeted that he had never “felt the urge” to get angry at someone he did not know to “reduce them to what I feel is appropriate.”

-The article further stated that the subject of wearing face masks had become a controversial topic in the United States.
+The article further stated the subject of wearing face masks had become a controversial topic in the United States.

 Some states and businesses are requiring people to wear them while others, like one store in Kentucky, reportedly told customers to take off their masks before entering or “go somewhere else.”